DePaul Post-Exertional Malaise-2

 Mold

-I do not experience post-exertional malaise
+I do not experience Post-Exertional Malaise

-< 1 hour
+Less than 1 hour

 1 - 12 hours